THE FEAST OF TABERNACLES

 The members of the Body of Christ, the true and only Christian Church, the Wife of the Lamb, will be gathered together into one complete, perfect, light-filled Temple of God.
 Then the Wife of the Lamb, now shining as the sun in the purity of righteousness and holiness, will be lifted up triumphantly by the Spirit of God to be with her Lord forever.

-Then the moon shall be confounded, and the sun ashamed, when the Lord of hosts shall reign in mount Zion, and in Jerusalem, and before his ancients gloriously.
+Then the moon will be disgraced and the sun ashamed; for the LORD of hosts will reign on Mount Zion and in Jerusalem and before His elders, gloriously.
 (Isaiah 24:23)

-And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of his mouth, and shall destroy with the brightness of his coming: (II Thessalonians 2:8)
+And then the lawless one will be revealed, whom the Lord will consume with the breath of His mouth and destroy with the brightness of His coming.
+(II Thessalonians 2:8)

 Passing from Pentecost to Tabernacles, from the rain of the Spirit to the establishing of the Throne of God in our heart so the water no longer is only rain but also an inner well, makes total demands on our personality.
 We must be willing for God to bring down our natural strength and substitute His Virtue for our natural desire to please God.

 We may pass through a period of darkness.
-If we do not draw back but keep our eyes fastened on the Lord Jesus, the day surely will come when the twelfth chapter of the Book of Isaiah becomes our testimony.
+If we do not draw back but keep our eyes fastened on the Lord Jesus, the day surely will come when Isaiah chapter 12 becomes our testimony.

 Many of us have been saved and filled with God’s holy Spirit.
 We have experienced the spiritual fulfillments of Passover and Pentecost.
 Let us now follow the cloud and the fire until we inherit the fullness of the salvation in Christ, until we enter the personal spiritual fulfillment of the feast of Tabernacles.